jolocom/jolocom-cli/README.md

 # jolocom-cli
-Jolocom-cli is a cli tool to interact with a jolocom self-sovereign identity.
+Jolocom-cli is a cli tool to interact with/as a jolocom self-sovereign identity.

 ## Installation:
 Simply run `npm install -g jolocom-cli`